 After you have finished editing and grading your video footage, you need to output your video footage for further operation.
 However, many users don't know how to export video in DaVinci Resolve.
 In fact, it is so easy to do this.
 In this post we are going to explain everything about exporting or delivering on DaVinci Resolve.

 How to export video in DaVinci Resolve

 Step 1: Select the Deliver Page from the bottom of the main screen

-Step 2: Select Render Settings from the Deliver interface toolbar The Render Settings panel includes all render settings that are available for rendering jobs in Resolve.
-Click on “more options” to get more.
+Step 2: Select Render Settings from the Deliver interface toolbar.
+The Render Settings panel includes all render settings that are available for rendering jobs in Resolve.
+Click on “Advanced Settings” to get more.

 Step 3: On the top left there are all the export options such as YouTube, Custom, Vimeo, FCPx XML, Premiere xml, Pro Tools, Avid AAF and only audio.